harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 1. **Create a WalletConnect component**

-   We have already created the react app from the first step, so we can directly adding our code into `harmony-nft/src` folder.
+   This component will detect the wallet provider and connect to MetaMask.
+Go to the `harmony-nft/src` folder which was created as part of your React app in Part 1.

-   Create a new folder call components under `src` folder, then create a `WalletConnect.js` file which we will add our code to detect wallet provider and connect to MetaMask.
-[The full WalletConnect.js file can be found on Github](https://github.com/longfeiWan9/harmony-nft-demo/blob/master/src/components/WalletConnect.js).
+   Within `harmony-nft/src`, create a new folder `components`.
+Inside `components`, create a `WalletConnect.js` file and paste in the following code:

    Also make sure requesting some TestNet token (ONE) from [Harmony TestNet Faucet](https://faucet.pops.one/) to the wallet so we can pay for transaction fees for minting NFT on Harmony Blockchain.